PVDoriginal/firefly/README.md

 |------|---------------|
 | 0.16 | 0.1           |

-I'm planning to upgrade the bevy version soon, but I'm not currently working on it.
+I'm planning to update to a newer bevy version soon, but I'm not currently working on it.
 If you want me to hurry, feel free to open an issue for it, and I'll try to prioritize it more :)

 ## Alternatives
 You can check out [bevy_light_2d](https://github.com/jgayfer/bevy_light_2d) and [bevy_lit](https://github.com/malbernaz/bevy_lit).
 They were both a big inspiration when starting out with this crate!